Montgomery County reinstates its mask mandate, bringing frustration and relief

 For some establishments, however, the return of Montgomery’s mask mandate is helping to dispel anxieties around winter, which last year brought about the most severe surge in cases in the region.

-Carmen Larsen, president of Montgomery’s Hispanic Chamber of Commerce, said most restaurants and retail outlets within the chamber chose to retain mask requirements even when the countywide rule was lifted.
+Carmen Larsen, president of Montgomery’s Hispanic Chamber of Commerce, said most restaurants and retail outlets within the group chose to retain mask requirements even when the county rule was lifted.
 Losing the “cover” of a government mandate sometimes made it harder for employees to implore patrons to abide by shop rules, she said.

 “In a sense, it’s a relief that it came back in, just so they don’t have to be the bad guy,” Larsen said.
 Businesses would rather impose a mask mandate now than to face the kind of draconian lockdowns from earlier in the pandemic, she added.

 County Executive Marc Elrich (D) said Thursday that if it were left up to him, he would have kept the mask mandate consistently in place until mid-January, when most of 5 to 11-year-olds in the county are expected to be fully vaccinated.
 But under current regulations set by Maryland Gov. Larry Hogan (R), Elrich cannot make that decision.
-It falls instead on the county council, which has attached the lifting and the reinstating of the mask mandate to case rates over seven day periods.
+It falls instead on the county council, which has attached the lifting and the reinstating of the mask mandate to case rates over seven-day periods.

 “This is the problem of people picking numbers,” said Elrich, who, unlike other regional leaders, often declined in earlier months of the pandemic to set fixed thresholds for reopening.
 “If you achieve a number, does it sustain itself?
 And when it doesn’t, what then?”

 The council recently amended its regulation to lift the mask mandate permanently once 85 percent of the county’s 1.1 million residents are fully vaccinated, which is likely to happen in five weeks or so, said council vice president Gabe Albornoz (D-At Large).
-The sudden change in regulations is confusing, he acknowledged, but in liberal, affluent Montgomery where residents have largely embraced coronavirus testing and vaccinations, he thinks pushback will be minimal.
+The sudden change in regulations is confusing, he acknowledged, but in liberal Montgomery, where residents have largely embraced coronavirus testing and vaccinations, he thinks pushback will be minimal.

-Dan Simons, co-owner of the Farmers Restaurant Group, which operates in D.C., Maryland and Virginia, said he doesn’t think one jurisdiction’s approach to masking mandates has been superior to others; it’s the lack of coordination that has been the most challenging to navigate.
+Dan Simons, an owner of the Farmers Restaurant Group, which operates in D.C., Maryland and Virginia, said he doesn’t think one jurisdiction’s approach to masking mandates has been superior to others, but the lack of coordination has been the most challenging to navigate.
 During daily shift meetings, restaurant managers have to go over specials and reservations, as well as the latest updates in pandemic regulations, he said.

 Nevertheless, Simons said he feels “fortunate that our team has made it through.
 For those of us still around and still alive, maybe we’re lucky to have rules to be annoyed by.”